paquitaputri/Analysis-of-Bank-Transaction-and-Saving/README.md

 # Analysis of Bank Transaction and Saving

 ## Project Overview
-This project focuses on Bank Transaction and Savings analysis, where this analysis is used to find out the state of income and monitor transactions in the bank.
+This project focuses on Bank Transaction and Savings analysis, where this analysis is used to monitor transactions in the bank.
 The data set consists of a Transaction fact table, along with dimension tables including Location, Customer, Hour, and Calendar.
 The analysis involves data cleaning, transformation, and visualization.

 ## Goals of This Project
 1. Average Transaction Amount by Location